Benjamin-Lee/deep-rules/manuscript.md

 Like all computational methods, deep learning should be leveraged in a systematic manner that is reproducible and rigorously tested.

-## Tip 2: Use traditional methods to establish performance baselines
+## Tip 2: Use traditional methods to establish performance baselines {#baselines}

-## Tip 3: Understand the complexities of training deep neural networks
+## Tip 3: Understand the complexities of training deep neural networks {#complexities}

-## Tip 4: Know your data and your question
+## Tip 4: Know your data and your question {#know-your-problem}

-## Tip 5: Choose an appropriate neural network architecture and data representation
+## Tip 5: Choose an appropriate neural network architecture and data representation {#architecture}

-## Tip 6: Expect to tune hyperparameters extensively and systematically
+## Tip 6: Expect to tune hyperparameters extensively and systematically {#hyperparameters}

 Deep neural networks have the ability to approximate arbitrary continuous functions, as long as the neural network contains enough hidden nodes [@1BnILgle7].
 However, this flexibility makes the training process somewhat challenging.